-William Holden did not like the part of Sefton at all as written in the script, thinking him too selfish.
-He kept asking Billy Wilder to make Sefton nicer and Wilder refused.
+William Holden did not like the part of Sefton as written, thinking him too selfish.
+He kept asking Billy Wilder to make Sefton nicer.
+Wilder refused.
 Holden actually refused the role but was forced to do it by the studio.

 To improve the chances for commercial success in West Germany (at that time already an important market for Hollywood) a Paramount executive suggested to Billy Wilder that he should make the camp guards Poles rather than Germans.
 Wilder, whose mother and stepfather had died in the concentration camps, furiously refused and demanded an apology from the executive.
 When it didn't come, Wilder did not extend his contract at Paramount